International Summer School on AI and Games 2026

 Associate Professor | NYU Tandon

-Julian Togelius (julian.togelius.com) is a Co-Founder and Research Director (New York) of modl.ai, and an Associate Professor at the Department of Computer Science and Engineering at the New York University Tandon School of Engineering.
+Julian Togelius (julian.togelius.com) is a Professor at the Department of Computer Science and Engineering at the New York University Tandon School of Engineering and an Advisory board member at Unity.
 Previously, he was an Associate Professor at the Center for Computer Games Research, IT University of Copenhagen and among the founders of the procedural content generation research field.
 Togelius has introduced core procedural generation paradigms and frameworks for game content such as the Experience-driven Procedural Content Generation (EDPCG) framework and the Search-based Procedural Content Generation (SBPCG) paradigm which define two of the leading research trends within procedural content generation.
 EDPCG couples player experience modelling and procedural content generation so that game content is generated in a personalised manner for affecting the experience of the player and SBPCG offers a taxonomy for the generation of game content through search.
 He co-edited the first book on Procedural Content Generation in Games.
 Togelius' research has appeared in respected international media such as New Scientist, and Le Monde.
-He is the co-author of the Artificial Intelligence and Games textbook.
+He is the co-author of the Artificial Intelligence and Games Textbook.
+Julian is an IEEE Fellow.

 David Melhart